pairing4good/java-learning-two/README.md

 - Abstraction: Reduce complexity by hiding unnecessary details
 - Metaphore:  Remote control for TV has buttons that work with transistors.
 We do not work with them directly.
 Don't care what's under the hood

+## Coupling
+- Coupling: The level of dependency between classes
+- The more our clasess are dependent on other classes the more things will break when we change things and the more expensive the change will be.
+- Remove unused methods.
+The more methods that you have the more other classes can be coupled to your class.
+- change your unused getters to private on Employee to reduce the opportunity to couple